stulacy/epitab/cran-comments.md

 ## Comments

-This is a hotfix to a bug.
+This is a hotfix for a bug in one of the functions.
+It also addresses some of the notes found in R-devel from the previous build.

 ## Test environments